PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 package `myNeovim` which is defined in `packages/myNeovim.nix`.

 The function takes an input `pkgs` which is set to overlay's `final` argument.
-Therefore the `pkgs.neovim` now refers to the `neovim` declared in `overlayFlakeInputs`.
-If you would pass in the flake `prev` argument, then the `neovim` would actually refer to package defined in original nixpkgs on unstable channel.
+Therefore, the `pkgs.neovim` now refers to the `neovim` declared in `overlayFlakeInputs`.
+If you passed in the flake `prev` argument, then the `neovim` would actually refer to package defined in original Nixpkgs on unstable channel.

 You can test by running `nix run`.
 If done right, Neovim should still start as